-Resources, Structures and Services at JGMS
+Resources, Structures and Services at the Lane Elementary School

-The following resources, structures and services have been designed to meet the diverse learning needs of students at JGMS.
-Additionally, the building based Response to Intervention (RTI) Team provides a systematic and collaborative approach to identifying and addressing individual student needs.
+The following resources, structures, and services have been designed to meet the diverse learning needs of students at the Lt.
+Job Lane Elementary School.
+Additionally, the building-based SST (Student Success Team) provide a systematic and collaborative approach to identifying and addressing individual student academic and behavioral needs.